About Digital Positionality

 - Mosaik-Services Integrationsgesellschaft mbH, for opening their doors to us.

-- The high school students who actively contributed to our design workshops.
+- The high school students who actively contributed to our workshops.

 - The Berlin University Alliance for their generous funding, the Student Research Opportunities Programx (StuROPx), and in particular, Dr. Julia Rueß and Nina Lorkowski for their support.

-- Prof. Dr. Bianca Herlo, Prof. Dr. Nadja-Christina Schneider, and Prof. Dr. Boike Rehbein for their support of the X-Tutorial, providing academic and institutional backing that has helped transform a theoretical vision into a tangible seed for social change.
+- Prof. Dr. Bianca Herlo, Prof. Dr. Nadja-Christina Schneider, and Prof. Dr. Boike Rehbein for their support of the X-Tutorial and for the academic and institutional backing that helped bring a theoretical vision into practice as a seed for change.

 This project was funded under the Excellence Strategy of the Federal Government and the Länder by the Berlin University Alliance.